Jeffrey Viel: Professional

 Following his Memorial Cup win, Viel joined the San Jose Barracuda, the American Hockey League (AHL) affiliate of the San Jose Sharks.
 In his first season with the team, he recorded 22 points, 94 penalty minutes, and 116 shots on goal.
 As a result, he was signed to a two-year, two-way contract with the Sharks on May 29, 2019.

-In the pandemic delayed 2020–21 season, Viel made his NHL debut with the Sharks against the Minnesota Wild on March 29, 2021.
+In the pandemic-delayed 2020–21 season, Viel made his NHL debut with the Sharks against the Minnesota Wild on March 29, 2021.
 In his first NHL shift, he recorded his first fight against Luke Johnson, finishing scoreless in a 4–3 shootout victory.
 During the 2021 offseason, Viel signed a two-year extension to remain with the Sharks.
 He scored his first NHL goal on December 28, 2021, in 8–7 shootout victory over the Arizona Coyotes.

 On July 1, 2023, having left the Sharks as a free agent Viel was signed to a one-year, $775,000 contract with the Winnipeg Jets for the season.
 Viel played the entire season in the AHL with the Manitoba Moose.

 After a lone season within the Jets organization, Viel left the club without featuring at the NHL level.
 As a free agent, Viel was signed to a league minimum two-year contract with the Boston Bruins on July 1, 2024.

-Viel made the Bruins opening night roster to start the 2025-26 season.